 When used together, these two oscillators give a more accurate reading of market sentiment and help to better predict potential price movements.

-A current list of the most popular technical indicators can be found below.
-It’s worth taking some time to discover how each of these important indicators works and how they can be used within your market analysis and trading strategy.
+A current list of the best trading indicators can be found below.
+It’s worth taking some time to discover how each of these important indicators works and how they can be used within your market analysis and trading strategies.

-The moving average indicator is one of the most popular technical indicators and it's used to identify trends in a market.
+The moving average indicator is one of the most popular technical indicators and it's used to identify a price trend in the market.
 For example, if the short-term MA crosses over the long-term MA, this is an indication that there might be an upward trend coming up in the future.
 Another common area where the moving average indicator is used by traders is to identify the trend reversal level.

 There are many different types of moving averages, and some traders use more than one to confirm their signals.
 Some examples include simple moving averages, exponential (more weight given to recent numbers), or weighted (giving each day in the lookback period equal importance).

 The exponential moving average indicator differs from other types of MAs because, instead of having one set period (e.g. 20 periods), the EMA has two different time intervals that are used to calculate its value.
 For example, if you have an EMA with a 50/100 moving average calculation, the first point used to calculate the EMA will be 50 points away from the current price, plus 100 periods previous.

 The MACD is a technical momentum oscillator that plots two exponential moving averages, one of which has been subtracted from the other to create a signal line or "divergence" (MACD Line) and then added back to it (signal).
 There are three main parameters - Signal length, Moving average convergence/divergences frequency, and Periodicity.
 By default, these values are 12, 26 and 20 respectively.
 The longer the duration on each MA gives more weighting but also decreases sensitivity because with increasing time there will be fewer periods during which change can occur.